 *All students will be assigned an advisor acording to their concentration.
 Each student must meet witht their Anthropology faculty advisor within their first semester.
 To locate your student Advisor, long in to your Student Center, click under Advisor.
 Students can contact their advisor directly via e-mail to set up an appointment or stop by during Faculty Office Hours.

-ADVISING WORKSHEETSUse worksheets to tack courses taken and completed.
+CONCENTRATION REQUIREMENTS/ADVISING WORKSHEETSUse worksheets to tack courses taken and completed.
 Meet with your advisor if you have any questions.

 - Archaeological and Biological Anthropology concentration

-- Language Culture and Society concentration
+- Culture, Language and Society concentration

 - General Anthropology concentration